A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Diophantine schemes

 The converse is not true: one may have \(F \subset \Q G\) and \(G\) Diophantine with respect to \(F\) but \(G\) not Diophantine, see Example \ref{ex: inhomogeneous bad not integer scaling invariant}.
 However, we note the following: \end{remark}

-\begin{remark} When applied to cut and project sets, with \(F\) defined as in Definition \ref{def: flags}, we always have that \(0 \in F\), so that \(G\) being inhomogeneously Diophantine with respect to \(F\) implies that \(G\) is also homogeneously Diophantine. \end{remark}
+\begin{remark} When applied to cut and project sets, with \(F\) defined as in Definition \ref{def: vertices}, we always have that \(0 \in F\), so that \(G\) being inhomogeneously Diophantine with respect to \(F\) implies that \(G\) is also homogeneously Diophantine. \end{remark}

 It is useful to be able to swap a given \(G\) for a finite index sub or super-group.
-Clearly swapping a given \(G\) for a sparser finite index subgroup preserves both homogeneous and inhomogeneous Diophantine properties.
-The homogeneous Diophantine condition is not affected by passing to finite-index super-groups (Lemma \ref{lem: Diophantine under finite index}).
+Clearly replacing \(G\) for a sparser finite index subgroup preserves both homogeneous and inhomogeneous Diophantine properties.
+The homogeneous Diophantine condition is not affected by passing to finite index super-groups (Lemma \ref{lem: Diophantine under finite index}).
 However, the question of whether this must hold in the inhomogeneous case appears to the author to be a difficult problem in Diophantine approximation:

-\begin{question} Suppose that \(G < X\) is inhomogeneously Diophantine with respect to \(F\), and that \(0 \in F\) i.e., \(G\) is in particular homogeneously Diophantine.
+\begin{question} Suppose that \(G < X\) is inhomogeneously Diophantine with respect to \(F\), and that \(0 \in F\), i.e., \(G\) is in particular homogeneously Diophantine.
 Must it hold that \(G' < X\) is inhomogeneously Diophantine with respect to \(F\) whenever \(G\) is a finite index subgroup of \(G'\)? \end{question}

-If the above can be answered in the positive then Theorem \ref{thm: main2} would provide a single necessary and sufficient condition for {\bf LR}, that both {\Cpx} and {\DF} hold, valid for arbitrary polytopal cut and project schemes.
+If the above can be answered in the positive then Theorem \ref{thm: main2} would provide a single necessary and sufficient condition for \LR, that both {\Cpx} and {\DF} hold, valid for arbitrary polytopal cut and project schemes.
 Otherwise, instead of {\DF}, one may need to check several inhomogeneous Diophantine conditions over different finite index supergroups of \(\Gamma_<\), as we will see in Theorem \ref{thm: iff for LR}.
 For concreteness, the above question for \(d=n=1\) may be phrased as follows:

 \begin{question} Suppose that \(\alpha \in \Bad \cap \Bad(y)\).
 Do we have that \(\alpha/n \in \Bad(y)\) for any \(n \in \N\)? \end{question}

 We assume that \(\alpha \in \Bad\) in the above since otherwise there are counterexamples\footnote{The author thanks Alan Haynes for pointing out this example.}: